DoJeon1/nba-fantasy-tool/README.md

-NBA Fantasy Basketball Tool for H2H matchup planning based on schedule
+NBA Fantasy Basketball Tool

+- H2H matchup planning based on schedule
+- Use Yahoo!
+Fantasy API and theScore for scheduling